 Men living in the UK more likely than women to notice poor in-store experiences and report more instances

-London, United Kingdom – 25 April, 2018: Recent research conducted by Qudini, an award-winning London based SaaS customer experience management platform offering queue management and appointment booking software to retailers, with over 2,000 consumers has revealed men are 18% more likely to post their complaints to social media.
+Research conducted by Qudini, an award-winning London based SaaS customer experience management platform offering queue management software and appointment booking software to enterprise retailers, with over 2,000 consumers has revealed men are 18% more likely to post their complaints to social media.

 The findings were revealed in the company’s latest whitepaper ‘The cause of customer complaints’, which highlights the frequency and cause of poor customer experiences in the United Kingdom.
 The survey revealed that men and women have different concerns that lead to poor stores experiences, and even have different methods of complaining.

 The research shows that men report 7% more frequent instances of poor in-store experiences, and are particularly affected by unavailable stock or lack of available information when in a store environment.
 Whereas Women are more likely to complain about rude or unhelpful staff or lack of available staff.
 Both genders are almost equally affected by long waiting times.

 In response to poor experiences, women are more likely than men to tell a friend or family member, either in conversation or by text or email.
 In contrast to this, men are more likely to confront the issue by complaining directly to a staff member or manager, and they are also more likely to voice their complaint on social media.

 Across both genders, an average of 21% of customers are likely to voice their complaints on social media.
 This is equal to the percentage of customers choosing not to take any action over their complaint.